Boeing wins AerCap order for 737 MAX jets worth $10.7 billion

-PARIS Boeing Co (BA.N) won an order for 100 737 MAX 8 passenger jets from Dutch aircraft leasing company AerCap (AER.N) at the Paris air show on Tuesday, in a deal worth $10.7 billion at list prices.
+PARIS Boeing Co (BA.N) won an order for 100 737 MAX 8 passenger jets from Dutch aircraft leasing company AerCap (AER.N) at the Paris air show on Tuesday, in a deal worth $10.7 billion (6.86 billion pounds) at list prices.

 The news confirmed a Reuters report that Boeing was close to clinching the long-sought deal.